sd17spring/sd17spring.github.io/policies.md

 Your evaluated work in this course will include:

-Activity | Weight
+Activity | Approx Weight
 ---------- | ----
-Active Reading|  15%
+Active Reading|  10%
 Mini-Projects|  40%
-Project Toolbox|  10%
+Project Toolbox|  15%
 Final Project|  30%
 Participation and Professionalism|  5%